 Effectiveness

 Compared to extended dry detention basins or wet basins, dry detention basins have an extremely limited ability to remove TSS.
 A dry detention basin is designed to empty out completely in less than 24 hours, resulting in limited settling of sediments and the potential for resuspension of sediments in subsequent storms.
 Extended dry detention basins provide a minimum 24-hour detention time and incorporate in their design additional features aimed at enhancing pollutant removal, such as a sediment forebay, micropool, or shallow marsh.

 Planning Considerations

-Consider the following setback requirements when designing a detention basin:

-Distance from a septic system leach field - 50 feet.

-Distance from a septic system tank - 25 feet.

-Distance from a private well - 50 feet

-Distance from the property line -10 feet.

 Investigate soils, depth to bedrock, and depth to water table at a site before designing a dry detention basin.
 At sites where bedrock is close to the surface, high excavation costs may make dry detention basins infeasible.
 If soils on site are relatively impermeable (such as Soil Group D), a dry detention basin may experience problems with standing water.
 In this case, building a wet basin may be more appropriate.
-On the other hand, if the soils are highly permeable, such as well-drained sandy and gravely soils (Soil Group A), it will be difficult to establish a shallow marsh component in the basin.

 The maximum depth of dry detention basins typically ranges from 3 to 12 feet.
 The depth of the basin may be limited by groundwater conditions or by soils.
 Locate dry detention basins above the normal groundwater elevation (i.e., the basin bottom should not intercept groundwater).
-Investigate the effects

-of seepage on the basin if the basin intercepts the groundwater table.
+Investigate the effects of seepage on the basin if the basin intercepts the groundwater table.

-Investigate the effects of a dry detention basin on wetland resources.
-Mitigate altered wetland resources according to local, state and federal regulations.
-Like all stormwater SCMs, dry detention basins may not be constructed in wetland resource areas except for bordering land subject to flooding, isolated land subject to flooding, land subject to coastal storm flowage, and riverfront areas.
+Like all stormwater SCMs, dry detention basins may not be constructed in wetland Resource Areas except for bordering land subject to flooding, isolated land subject to flooding, land subject to coastal storm flowage, and riverfront areas.
 Embankments or dams that store more than 15 acre-feet or that are more than 6 feet high are regulated by the state Office of Dam Safety.

+Setback Requirements